TOILmodular/MARBLES/README.md

 If you want to see more about the chip programming process, you can check out [this YouTube video](xxx).

 ## Calibration
 Calibrating Marbles is more complex than the process for other Mutable Instruments modules.
-It requires the necessity to adjust and recompile the source code.
+It requires to adjust and recompile the source code.
 That is the reason, why I did not provide the compiled .hex files for this module here, as I did for other Mutable Instruments clones.

 As stated above, for the compiling options, either check the [Mutable Instruments documentation](https://pichenettes.github.io/mutable-instruments-documentation/modules/marbles/open_source/) or my repository [MI_FIRMWARE_COMPILING](https://github.com/TOILmodular/MI_FIRMWARE_COMPILING).